-If you are not as comfortable mapping out a ride or have bad directional sense, it may be beneficial for you to map out a ride using Ride Gps or the Strava app (Found in Apple’s App Store or Google Play Store).
+If you are not as comfortable mapping out a ride or have bad directional sense, it may be beneficial for you to map out a ride using Ride GPS or the Strava App.
 These apps will allow you to see routes of other riders who have ventured the areas you want to ride.

 Another option is to ride with someone who is familiar with the area you want to ride and can show you around safely.

-One of the main reasons why you should not ride alone after dark is because you never know what could happen.
+One of the main reasons why you should not be alone when riding a bicycle at night is because you never know what could happen.
 It’s very unpredictable whether a passerby vehicle or pedestrian will see you or not.
 Even with all the reflective gear in the world, you may still face some close encounters.